theinfonaut/MNMT_windowdisplay/README.md

 # What's Monument?
 A creative housing and event space located in the SoMa neighborhood of San Francisco, CA. Learn more at http://www.monument.house/

-As I was looking for inspiration I was struck by the complex patterns that come from a single line; such as moire patterns and complex geometric line work.
-The experience of how a group is more than the sum of the individuals is part of the power of banding together.